SalesforceLabs/LWCWizardFramework/README.md

 CustomerSatisfactionWizard - Simulates a multi-page customer satisfaction wizard LoanApplicationWizard - Simulates a multi-page loan application wizard LoanApplicationWizardSingle - Simulates a single-page loan application wizard, each page showing up as a section in the same wizard

+NOTE : You can see a demo of all the features by installing this Salesforce package in your developer org : https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000GCk7RUAT